Static Application Security Testing (SAST)

 1. Output your project’s dependencies to a directory in the project’s working directory, then save that directory as an artifact by setting the artifacts: paths configuration.

-2. Provide the COMPILE: "false" CI/CD variable to the analyzer to disable automatic compilation.
+2. Provide the COMPILE: "false" CI/CD variable to the analyzer job to disable automatic compilation.

 3. Add your compilation stage as a dependency for the analyzer job.

 To allow the analyzer to recognize the compiled artifacts, you must explicitly specify the path to the vendored directory.
-This configuration can vary per analyzer.
+This configuration can vary depending on how the project is set up.
 For Maven projects, you can use MAVEN_REPO_PATH.
 See Analyzer settings for the complete list of available options.

-The following example pre-compiles a Maven project and provides it to the SpotBugs SAST analyzer:
+The following example pre-compiles a Maven project and provides it to the SpotBugs-based SAST analyzer:

 stages: